ga-holmes/auto-resume/readme.md

     - If this is your first time running, MiKTeX will need to install all requirements.
 I recommend un-checking "show me every time" as there are a lot of packages and it'll get annyoying OK-ing each one.
     - You may be able to compile with other LaTeX commands/formats. `pdflatex` did not work for me so I use `xelatex`.

+Command Line Args (`makeTexFiles.py` & `makeResume.py`):

+- `-k`: specify keywords in the console (only include experience/projects/volunteer with specific relevant-skills), run with
+    - `-k` on its own will run the script with no keywords & will include everything in `resumeData.json`
+    - accepts cmd entries up until another reserved cmd arg appears.
+- `-e`: specify sections to exclude from the final pdf
+    - if a section given does not exist there will be no effect.
+- `-a`: ignore `resumeOptions.json` and include all files in `/CVout` in alphabetical order

+- example: `py makeResume.py -k 1 2 3 -e 4 5 6`
+    - keywords: 1, 2, 3
+    - excluding: 4, 5, 6
+- where `resumeOptions.json` contains 'keywords': [ 'ai' ]
+    - `py makeResume.py -k -e 4 5 6`
+        - keywords: []
+        - excluding: 4, 5, 6
+    - `py makeResume.py -e 4 5 6`
+        - keywords: ai
+        - excluding: 4, 5, 6, ...any sections without 'ai' in their 'relevant-skills' field.